 Fitness and Exercise Books – Inspiration for Home Workouts for Busy People

-You’ll find some great book recommendations on the Bodyweight and Kettlebell pages which are related to those specific topics but we thought it’d be good to share some of our favorite general fitness books and provide links to them on Amazon if you’d like to give them a go.
+You’ll find some great book recommendations on the Bodyweight and Kettlebell pages which are related to those specific topics but we thought it’d be good to share some of our favorite general fitness books.

 All of us have read this collection of essays from Dan John.
 It’s really more of a memoir than a training guide but there are a trove of good workout ideas in here.
 There is some repetition between some of the essays but John writes with such wit and insight that you don’t mind.
 A lot of what John says comes from his approximately 50 years of training and coaching, he shares some of the mistakes he has made and the most impactful lessons he’s learnt.
 He never takes himself too seriously and a sense of humor shines through.
 It’s widely recognized that John has a talent for simplifying where others seek to complicate which is why his workouts are so powerful but accessible.
 A great read.